New York investigating National Rifle Association’s finances

 NEW YORK (AP) — New York state’s attorney general has begun an investigation into the National Rifle Association.

-William A. Brewer, the NRA’s outside lawyer, says the NRA “will fully cooperate with any inquiry into its finances.”
+William A. Brewer, the NRA’s outside lawyer, said Saturday that the organization had received notice of an investigation from Attorney General Letitia James’ office.
+Brewer said the NRA “will fully cooperate with any inquiry into its finances.”

 James, a Democrat, vowed during her campaign last year to investigate the NRA’s not-for-profit status if elected.